 Alligators’ mouths contain as many as 80 teeth at one time.
 Lost teeth are quickly replaced, and they can go through 3,000 teeth in their lifetime.
 During cold winter months, alligators become dormant.
 They retreat into underwater “gator holes” they have excavated.
 Large alligators can survive for months without food.

-The female alligator lays her eggs on land in a mounded nest that she makes from mud and vegetation.
-The heat from rotting vegetation in the nest helps the eggs to develop, and the eggs hatch in about 70 to 90 days.
-The hatchlings have a tooth-like point on the tip of their snouts, which they use to break through the shell of the egg.
-When hatched, they are about eight inches long and will grow one foot per year for the first six years.
+Female alligators lay their eggs on land in a mounded nest made from mud and plant matter.
+Heat from the decomposing vegetation helps incubate the eggs, which hatch in 70 to 90 days.
+Hatchlings are about eight inches long and will grow one foot per year for the first six years.
 The mother will protect her young from danger for up to three years.

 This animal is classified as Least Concern by the International Union for Conservation of Nature (IUCN).
 The North American alligator was almost hunted to extinction in the first part of the 20th century.
 Hunters killed them for their skins, which were used to make belts, purses, wallets, and shoes.
 Today, the United States government protects this alligator, and while they are still being hunted, all hunting is controlled by permit.
 Once listed as an endangered species, the American alligator populations are now increasing in some areas.

-The American alligator is found in fresh and slightly salty waters of coastal marshes, swamps, rivers, lakes, and man-made canals in the southeastern United States, from eastern Texas, east through Louisiana, southern Mississippi, Alabama, and Georgia, and north into the Carolina coastal regions, and south to the tip of Florida.
-Their name comes from early Spanish explorers of North America, who called them “el lagarto,” Spanish for “the lizard.”
+The American alligator is found in fresh and slightly salty waters of coastal marshes, swamps, rivers, lakes, and manmade canals in the southeastern U.S., from eastern Texas to the tip of Florida.